01 of 05

 3 p.m.: Head straight over to the National Gallery of Canada.
 The impressive glass and granite structure houses superb Canadian, indigenous and international works of art and features important seasonal exhibitions.
 Catch spectacular views of the Canada parliament buildings from inside the museum.
 Don't miss getting a photo with the giant bronze spider — Louise Bourgeois's Maman — that greets visitors outside the gallery.

 6 p.m.: Poke your head into the Notre-Dame Basilica to behold its impressive interior before it closes on your way to the ByWard Market.
-Ottawa's number one attraction is this pedestrian-friendly neighbourhood full of boutiques, galleries and restaurants.
+Ottawa's number one attraction is this pedestrian-friendly neighborhood full of boutiques, galleries, and restaurants.
 In addition, it offers a year-round open-air farmers' market, but this usually shuts down around 5:30 pm.

 8 p.m.: After meandering the Byward Market, settle in for some European food with a German twist at Das Lokal, just away from the market's touristy hustle and bustle.
 Good idea to have made reservations for this cool restaurant that offers an edited menu, but good portions.
 Expect live piano on the weekends.